DiegoPino/islandora_piwik/README.md

 ## Overview

-This module provides integration with the [Piwik Open Analytics Platform](http://piwik.org/) via the Piwik Tracking HTTP API.
-It does not embed Javascript in pages unless configured to do so.
+This module provides integration with the [Piwik Open Analytics Platform](http://piwik.org/) via the Piwik Tracking HTTP API and also the Javascript library to allow Asynchronous/parallel tracking of current page load.

 Islandora Piwik tracks object usage and (optionally) collection usage.
 Object usage is straight foward: each time a user views an object at /islandora/object/pid, the request for that URL is recorded by Piwik.